JackFurby/Breakout/README.md

 The model is formed of two convolutional layers, a flatten layer and two dense layers.
 This matches DeepMinds model (as far as I am aware).

-## Testing and what I have learned.
+## Testing and what I have learned

 ### The beginning (very poor runtime)